cresset-template/cresset/README.md

    wiping out all previous variables.
 Using `docker`/`docker compose` to enter containers is strongly recommended.

-2. iTerm2 users must change their settings to enable mouse wheel scrolling inside `tmux`.
-Go to "Settings" > "Advanced" > "Mouse" > "Scroll wheel sends arrow keys when in alternate screen mode".
-   Change the setting to "Yes".

-3. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
+2. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
 Characters such as `[`,`]`,`*`, etc. will be interpreted by Z-shell as special commands.
 Use string literals, e.g., `pip install 'package[option]'` for cross-shell consistency.

-4. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
-CUDA 11.4.x is not available as `magma-cuda114` is unavailable.
-Neither can new versions of CUDA be used until a `magma` package is published.

-5. If the build fails during `git clone`, simply try `make build` again.
+3. If the build fails during `git clone`, simply try `make build` again.
    Most of the build will be cached.
 Failure is probably due to networking issues during installation.
 Updating git submodules is [not fail-safe](https://stackoverflow.com/a/8573310/9289275).

-6. `torch.cuda.is_available()` will return a `...
-UserWarning:
+4. `torch.cuda.is_available()` will return a
-CUDA initialization:...` error or the image will simply not start if the CUDA driver on the host is incompatible with the CUDA version on the Docker image.
+   `...
+UserWarning: CUDA initialization:...` error or the image will simply not start if the host CUDA driver is incompatible with the CUDA version on the Docker image.
    Either upgrade the host CUDA driver or downgrade the CUDA version of the image.
+   Check the
+   [compatibility matrix](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions)
-Check the [compatibility matrix](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions) to see if the host CUDA driver is compatible with the desired version of CUDA.
+   to see if the host CUDA driver is compatible with the desired version of CUDA.
    Also, check if the CUDA driver has been configured correctly on the host.
    The CUDA driver version can be found using the `nvidia-smi` command.

-7. Docker Compose V2 will silently fail if the installed Docker engine version is too low on Linux hosts.
+5. Docker Compose V2 will silently fail if the installed Docker engine version is too low on Linux hosts.
 Update Docker to the latest version (20.10+) to use Docker Compose V2.